ZaheedaT/computer-vision-flaskapp/README.md

-# Aizatron - Take Home Assignment

-Build a Flask API that can be used to detect objects, display the ROIs along with class names from images provided through an endpoint.
-Your web application should allow a user to upload a file (you can use postman) and perform object detection to it.
-The model will be deployed in a Flask Framework environment in Python.
+#Computer Vision WebApp using Flask, OpenCV and MongoDB

+The app allows for the user to upload an image or video, perform object detection on the uploaded file and output results to MongoDB.

 ### Project Structure
 ```shell